 It’s the longest running studio tour in Canada, and as it begins its 40th year is still going strong.

-The Muskoka Autumn Studio Tour (MAST) kicked off its 40th anniversary with a reception and the opening of an exhibit, A Creative Journey, at the Canada Summit Centre gallery on May 17.
+The Muskoka Autumn Studio Tour (MAST) kicked off its 40th anniversary with a reception and the opening of an exhibition, A Creative Journey, at the Canada Summit Centre gallery on May 17.

 Potter Jon Partridge has been with the tour from the beginning.
 “The initial concept was really quite intriguing.
 Richard Green, who was the one who came up with the concept, got a bunch of artists together and said, ‘let’s try this out and see if it works.'”

 It did, indeed.
 Forty years later, the tour is still a vibrant and popular fall attraction.

 Partridge credits the success of the tour to both the volunteers who run it, and the concept which goes beyond the typical experience of art in a gallery.

 “I think what sets our tour apart is you get into the artists’ studios, you get to see the artists’ working environments, you actually get to communicate with the artists, see work in progress, and everyone puts out as much effort as they can to explain the process,” said Partridge.
 “It’s not about a sale.
 The educational part of the tour is a big part of why I think it continues…(people taking the tour) become more informed and therefore enjoy the pieces more.”